winnibear12/assignment2.github.io/README.md

 ## Setting up your Markdown editor

-1. Follow this link to download [Visual Studio Code](https://code.visualstudio.com/)
+1. Follow this link to download [Visual Studio Code](https://code.visualstudio.com/).
-2. Click Extensions button at the left pannel
+2. Click Extensions button at the left pannel.
 3. Search **Markdown All in One** and **Markdown Preview** extension.
 4. You are ready to write a Markdown file!